pietro-tanure/Projects/README.md

 ##### This is a repository of different projects and toy codes that I have done
 ##### Many of the projects presented here have been edited or taken out of their most practical context for this overview.

+## `movie_recommendation_model`
+### Content-based recommendation model with Gradient-Boosting Regressor
+- `Python` : pandas, numpy, lightgbm, matplotlib

+Entire workflow of the construction of a content-based recommendation model for movies using Gradient-Boosting Machine.
+From acquiring the data, preprocessing it, visualizing the statistics, constructing the feature for the model and finally constructing a recommendation model.

 ## `crow_instability`
 ### Simulation and stability analysis of Crow Instability
 #### 2021 - M2 Fluid Mechanics at X.